 I am excited to announce the release of my Egyptian Pectoral Collection, a series that has been a long time in the making.
-This collection is especially meaningful to me, as it’s inspired by a deep fascination with the rich symbolism and intricate craftsmanship of ancient Egyptian jewellery.
+This collection is especially meaningful to me, as it’s inspired by a deep fascination with the intricate craftsmanship of ancient Egyptian jewelry.

-My journey with this collection began many years ago when I first encountered images in a book of some of the jewellery from King Tutankhamun's Tomb.
-I was immediately captivated by the fine details and the wealth of symbolic meaning in each piece.
-The artistry and depth of meaning of the jewellery really spoke to me.
+My journey with this collection began when I first encountered images of some of the jewelry from King Tutankhamun's Tomb.
+I was captivated by the fine details and the wealth of symbolic meaning in each piece.

 Later, during my travels in Egypt, I was fortunate enough to see some of these ancient treasures up close at the Egyptian Museum.
-To stand in front of these magnificent pieces was an amazing experience, and it only deepened my connection to the history and artistry of this ancient civilization.
-Creating a collection based on these stunning pectorals from King Tutankhamun's tomb has truly been a dream come true.
+To stand in front of these magnificent pieces was an amazing experience.
+Creating a collection based on these stunning pectorals from King Tutankhamun's tomb has been a dream come true.

 ~ Tutankhamun’s Solar Boat Pectoral ~